Skip to main content

 What happens during transcription

-A floating progress popup appears as soon as you pick the file.
-It walks through three stages:
+A floating progress popup appears when you select the file.
+The popup shows three stages:

 1